Ptkyr/Patternmon/README.md

-# Pokemon
+# Patternmon

-Scuffed Pokemon simulator that tries to use way too many design patterns:
+A C++ terminal-based Pokémon simulator that uses as many design patterns as possible.
+Usage is never egregiously ill-advised, but there are perhaps better implementations.

 * Decorator: ./pokemon
 * Visitor: ./pokemon and ./moves
 * PIMPL (and Bridge): ./dex